armory/docs/content/en/docs/Overview/demo/_index.md

   * 50 GB of storage

 > You don't need to create this instance ahead of following the guide, only confirm access to the resources required.

+When you're ready, go to [Deploy and Install](/docs/overview/demo/install-demo/) to begin.